Transglobal Underground… A history…

 This was followed by one of TGU’s most ambitious projects: putting together a group of musicans from London and each of the seven nations of the Arabic side of the Persian Gulf to play firstly in the Gulf region itself, and secondly at the River of Music festival that launched the London Olympics.
 The resulting project, titled ‘In Transit’ is detailed in the Side Projects section.

 Around this time, Tim and Hami started working on remixes for the Albanian band Fanfara Tirana.
-What started out as a small project from some ideas put together with Johnny Kalsi of the Dhol Foundation grew into a much bigger project that turned into a whole album, with Tuup, Sheema and Rav coming on board on the recording sessions.
+What started out as a small remix project grew into o a whole album, with Tuup, Sheema and Rav coming on board on the recording sessions.
 Once the album was finished it seemed irresistible to play it live.
 Only problem: Fanfara Tirana are generally 11 people and can be as many as 15…put TGU and a crew on top of that and you had one of the biggest and most expensive touring shows in Europe.
 From Albania.
 It was impossible so, of course, it had to be done.
-The album, ‘Kabatronics’ came out in early 2013 and the whole show debuted in Rome that July, and has been working ever since.
+The album, ‘Kabatronics’ came out in early 2013 and the whole show debuted in Rome that July, continuing to play Europe for the following few years and winning an IMA award along the way.

 For more information on Transglobal Underground please contact: